 Lip fillers for £60 on Facebook.

-The number of Facebook pages offering cut-price lip fillers and Botox is out of control.
+The number of Facebook pages offering cut-price injectables is out of control.
 It is no exaggeration to say people are completing half day 'courses', online, and setting up a Facebook business page, the very next day.
 There is no law preventing them from saying they are 'qualified', there is no law preventing them injecting your face and there is no oversight or regulation of training courses.

 Earlier this year I spoke to Julie, who, in a bid to have a treatment that would cost less, volunteered to be a 'model' for one of these training schools.

 The aesthetics training school in question, based in Manchester, regularly advertises its services on Facebook.
 First impressions would have you believe it’s well established, professional and run by highly experienced experts.
 Their alluring brand is slick and the photography suggests it’s a luxurious beauty salon offering high-end treatments, with feminine pink shots of its interior.
 "Models always needed" it advertises excitedly, and you can see why it’s a tempting offer.